arogozhnikov/python3_with_pleasure/README.md

 The most enjoyable thing about programming in languages like Java, C# and alike is that IDE makes very good suggestions, because type of each identifier is known before executing a program.

-In python this it is hard to achieve, but annotations can help you
+In python this is hard to achieve, but annotations will help you
 - write your expectations in a clear form
-- and get good suggestions
+- and get good suggestions from IDE

 <img src='images/variable_annotations.png' /><br />
-Example of pycharm suggestions with variable annotations.
-This works even in when functions you use are not annotated.
+This is an example of PyCharm suggestions with variable annotations.
+This works even in situations when functions you use are not annotated (e.g. due to backward compatibility).

 ## Multiple unpacking